SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

     doSomethingElse();
   }
 }
-/* Equivalently - but more flexable because you can choose which cases do it more easily than you could normally */ ISR(PERIPHERAL_INT_vect) {
+/* Equivalently - but more flexible because you can choose which cases do it more easily than you could normally */ ISR(PERIPHERAL_INT_vect) {
   if (VPORTA.INTFLAGS & (1 << 0)) {
     VPORTA.INTFLAGS |= (1 << 0);